euonymos/cardano-transaction-lib/doc/cardano-testnet-testing.md

 (with the same nesting level as in `distr`, which is guaranteed by `UtxoDistribution`) or an `Array KeyWallet`.

-`wallets` should be pattern-matched on, and its components should be passed to `withKeyWallet`:
+`wallets` value should be pattern-matched on, and its components should be passed to `withKeyWallet`:

 An example `Contract` with two actors using nested tuples: